The Oslo Challenge: being able to interview natives on camera in just a few months!

 I’m not sure how to assess the level I’ve reached in Norwegian (perhaps A2 or B1).
 However, after thinking deeply about my mission I’ve realized that time with native speakers (in person, or even via Skype) is the most important thing, and that just listening to recordings created for students of a language won’t take you very far.

 As scary as it may seem, taking the plunge and trying to talk to foreigners in their native language is the best thing a learner can do!
 You may feel that you are not ready to speak the language yet, but in fact that means it’s the best time to start speaking because there’s no way of getting over that hump without practice.

 This project has taught me that this is just the beginning of my adventure and that I still have a long way to go; learning a language is a long-term project.
 Small missions such as mine can help you keep track of your progress, and can also provide you with valuable feedback, which you can use to adjust your approach to learning languages.

 Well said Mariola!
-To see how Mariola is moving on in her Norwegian adventure, make sure to check out her blog and her Youtube channel.
-If you’ve any questions for her, make sure to ask them below in the comments, and otherwise definitely get busy with your own challenges!
-You don’t necessarily have to buy a plane ticket to the country, but definitely do spend time with natives in any way you can for the best jolt of motivation!
+To see how Mariola is moving on in her Norwegian adventure, make sure to check out her Youtube channel.
+If you've any questions for her, make sure to ask them below in the comments, and otherwise definitely get busy with your own challenges!
+You don't necessarily have to buy a plane ticket to the country, but definitely do spend time with natives in any way you can for the best jolt of motivation!